* Law paves way for Egypt's first Islamic bond issue

 * Could help support state finances, boost forex reserves

 * Analyst sceptical of impact, says it's "total hype"

-* Fitch Ratings sees election timetable pushing back IMF deal
+* Fitch Ratings sees election timetable pushing back IMF

 By Tom Perry